Merino 5-Pocket Pants

 Naturally Odor Resistant

-Some synthetic fibers are deodorized, but the pure merino’s deodorization performance is far superior.
+Wool base layers are chosen by many hikers for the material’s excellent odor neutralizing performance.
 Some say it’s almost odor-free even after a week of heavy hiking, but we’ll let you (and your friends) be the judge of that…

 Great Moisture Control